jsecurity101/ETWInspector/README.md

 ## Instructions
 ### PowerShell Gallery
+Coming soon...

 ### Import Directly
 1. Import EtwInspector via:
 ```
 PS > Import-Module EtwInspector.psd1
 ```
+You may need to go to the file and press "unblock" if you get an error about importing the module and its depedencies.

 2. Get a list of available commands within the module:
 ```